Education

 Mauritius

 There are about 49 uninhabited islands and islets belonging to Mauritius, most of them already declared as natural reserves for endangered species.
-Mauritius has an interesting array of plant and animal life unique to the island, including the pink pigeon, echo parakeet and Mauritius kestrel.
+Mauritius has an interesting collection of unique plant and animal life – including the pink pigeon, echo parakeet, and Mauritius kestrel.

 As you go into the innermost regions, you would encounter mountains, waterfalls, and rain forests.
 The tourism industry in Mauritius is also well developed.
 Some of its other notable tourist destinations include:

-– Sir Seewoosagur Ramgoolam Botanical Gardens (from way back in 18th-century)
+• Sir Seewoosagur Ramgoolam Botanical Gardens (set up way back in the 18th century)

-The island country has been conquered so far by the Portuguese, Dutch, French and British until its independence in 1968.
-One would observe an interesting mix of architectural designs in buildings that point to the influence of all its conquerors on Mauritius’ culture and history till this day.
+The island country was conquered in the past by the Portuguese, Dutch, French, and British, until its independence in 1968.
+One would observe an interesting mix of architectural designs in its buildings.
+They are evidences of the influence of each of the country’s conquerors on its culture and history.
 East Africa and India also contributed immensely to that history.

 Ivory coast Cote D'Ivoire

-Towards the southern coast of West Africa is the country named Ivory Coast (or Cote D’Ivoire).
-The countries of Liberia, Guinea, Mali, Burkina Fassso and Ghana surround the nation in clockwise fashion; while the Atlantic ocean is located towards its south.
+Towards the southern coast of West Africa is the country named Cote D’Ivoire (or Ivory Coast).
+The countries of Liberia, Guinea, Mali, Burkina Fasso, and Ghana surround the nation in clockwise fashion.
+While the Atlantic Ocean is located towards its south.
 The country is blessed with beaches and lagoons off the coast.
-Ivory Coast had been dominated by a number of kingdoms in the past – including the Kong, Gyaaman, Baoule, and French.
+Cote D’Ivoire had been dominated by a number of kingdoms in the past – including the Kong, Gyaaman, Baoule, and French.
 It eventually attained independence in 1960.

-The country has vast agricultural and arable lands – it is the world’s largest exporter of cocoa.
+The country has vast agricultural and arable lands; and it is the world’s largest exporter of cocoa.
 Several cocoa and plantain plantations are located towards the east region.
-Ivory Coast also has the largest diversity of plant and animal species in West Africa.
+Cote D’Ivoire also has the largest diversity of plant and animal species in West Africa.
 The vegetation ranges from Guinea savannas, to forests, to even mangrove swamps.
-There are 9 national parks in Ivory Coast.
+Yet again, there are 9 national parks in Cote D’Ivoire.

-Even though tourism is not a major sector for foreign earnings in Ivory Coast, it nevertheless has some beautiful tourist spots you should be eager to see.
-Remains of French-style buildings from the colonial era can be found around town.
-Some of the tourist attractions include:
+Tourism is not a major sector for foreign earnings in Cote D’Ivoire.
+Nevertheless, the country has some beautiful tourist spots you should be eager to see.
+The remains of French-style buildings from the colonial era can also be found around town.
+Some of its tourist attractions include:

-– Town of Man: Tonkoui and Toura peaks, Cascades waterfall, and the bamboo forests
+• Town of Man (where Tonkoui and Toura peaks, Cascades waterfall, and the bamboo forests are located)

 Tanzania